bengourley/ventnor/Readme.md

 #### v.serviceLocator

-Whatever was passed as the first argument to the contructor.
+Whatever was passed as the first argument to the constructor.

 #### v.cid